Xentrics/Praecapatus/README.txt

 	- conversations can be preset using graphml based graphs (i.e. using yEd) ++
 	- graphml files can be loaded as TextAssets with ending .txt or .xml	  ++
 	- the loader can be found as a method inside class 'Conversation'		  ++
+- MAP
+	- loading, saving
+	- dynmaic generation
+	- optimized rotation
 - INFAMIE
 - RUHM
 - ITEMS
 	- items can be saved and loaded as xml					++
 	- items can be added to /removed from the inventory		++
-	- items of a certain class can be equipped
+	- items of a certain class can be equipped				+
+	- items can be assigned a uniq id to identify them		++
+- PERFORMANCE OPTIMIZATION
+	- shared anim controller for background elements like forests

 NOTES ON STORY